TheWiseCoder/Dynworks/dynvector-benchmark/README.md

 `dynvector_create(Id),`
 since `dynvector_destroy/1` fails silently when there is nothing to destroy.
 Note that the *dynvector*'s size (or the maximum number of cells it may contain) is not specified, as it grows and shrinks dynamically as needed.

-A *dynvector* may also be created indirectly with `dynvector_list/2`, which causes the content of *List* to be loaded onto the *dynvector*, creating it anew or, if it already exists, replacing its contents.
+A *dynvector* may also be created indirectly with `dynvector_list(+Id, +List)`, which causes the content of *List* to be loaded onto the *dynvector*, creating it anew or, if it already exists, replacing its contents.

 One possible use of *dynvectors*, and one we will pursue throughout this benchmark, is to replace standard Prolog lists when they are large and there is a need to search them.
-We will create two lists with 100000 random integers in the interval 0..1000000.
+We will create two large lists with randomly generated integers, from an even larger interval.
 One of them will be our base set, the other our search set.
 We will iterate over the elements of the search set and try to determine if they are in the base set, counting the hits and misses.

-Clearly, the expected rate of hits to misses will be around 1:9, varying slightly every time the benchmark runs with these numbers as parameters.
+Clearly, if we use 100000 out of 1000000, the expected rate of hits to misses will be around 1:9, varying slightly every time the benchmark runs with these numbers as parameters.

 There are many ways to iterate over *dynvectors*, one of them being to use its built-in iterator implementation:
 `. . .`